FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 sudo apt-get --purge remove postgresql
 ```

-Also, you'll need to download the [Studio 3T linux version](https://studio3t.com/knowledge-base/articles/how-to-install-studio-3t-on-linux/); we'll be using the MongoDB GUI tool to showcase how FerretDB works with Percona Distribution of PostgreSQL.
+Also, you'll need to download the [Studio 3T linux version](https://studio3t.com/knowledge-base/articles/how-to-install-studio-3t-on-linux/); we'll be using the MongoDB GUI tool to showcase how FerretDB works with Percona Distribution for PostgreSQL.

 ### Installation

 We need to install the Debian packages for both software.

-#### Installing Debian Package of Percona Distribution of PostgreSQL
+#### Installing Debian Package of Percona Distribution for PostgreSQL

 Start by downloading the Debian package for Percona release packages.